 Power Station Fail-Safe

+This is designed to be consistent with S-9.2.4 in order to prevent a digital decoder from converting to an alternate power source.

 If a Power Station is not monitoring the incoming signal, it is possible that an invalid signal can result in an amplified output signal which could be misinterpreted as a signal for a receiver to convert to an alternate power source.
-If a power station is designed for multiple protocol use, this requirement may be disabled, or have a different duration set, through a configuration option.
-If this requirement can be disabled through configuration, it must be documented in the product documentation.

-Full Scale Interfaces
+Full Scale Interface

 This is a common method for generating the Power Station Interface in part because it can use common components with a Power Station output that may be bundled in the same product as a Command Station.

+Previous versions of this standard referred to this interface type as Opto-isolated (Current) Interface.
+The name has been changed to better reflect the actual properties of the interface, which does not require isolation at the Power Station input.

 Command Station Output Signal

+Test Criteria

 Power Station Input Signal